Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

 The interlayer phonon frequencies and their renormalization due to strain are sensitive to the approximation for the vdW interaction used in calculations \cite{supmat}.
 However, the Poisson compression (vertical contraction, $\Delta d$) driving the $B_{2g}$-mode hardening was robust irrespective of exchange-correlation functional.
-We also note that while the theory captures the qualitative trend, the predicted magnitude of the shift ($\sim$0.01~THz/\%) is significantly smaller than in experiments.
+We also note that while the theory captures the qualitative trend, the predicted magnitude of the shift ($\sim$0.01~THz/\% or $\sim$0.3~cm$^{-1}/\%$) is significantly smaller than in experiments.
 This quantitative discrepancy highlights the difficulty standard functionals have in fully capturing the strain-sensitivity of the vdW potential anharmonicity.
-Nevertheless, the geometric response—the vertical contraction of the layer spacing—is robust across different functionals (see Fig. S2 \cite{supmat}).
+Nevertheless, the geometric response—the vertical contraction of the layer spacing—is robust across different functionals (see Fig.~S2 in Ref.~\cite{supmat}).

-We rely on a geometric response to quantify the effective Poisson's ratio ($\nu_\mathrm{eff}$) of BLs.
-Using the relation for isotropic biaxial strain assuming the BL behaves as a continuum elastic medium \cite{landau1986theory,supmat}:
+We rely on a geometric response to quantify the effective Poisson's ratio ($\nu_\mathrm{eff}$) of BLs (section S9 in Ref.~\cite{supmat}).
+Using the relation for isotropic biaxial strain assuming the BL behaves as a continuum elastic medium \cite{landau1986theory}:

-where $\varepsilon_{\parallel}$ is the applied in-plane strain and $\varepsilon_{\perp}$ is the induced vertical strain derived from the theoretical van der Waals gap contraction shown in Figure~\ref{fig:4}d.
+where $\varepsilon_{\parallel}$ is the applied in-plane strain and $\varepsilon_{\perp}$ is the induced vertical strain derived from the theoretical vdWs gap contraction shown in Figure~\ref{fig:4}d (section S10 in Ref.~\cite{supmat}).
 This calculation yields $\nu_\mathrm{eff}= 0.19-0.24$, depending on the exchange-correlation approximation.
 As shown in Table~\ref{tab:poisson_comparison}, this value is notably lower than those reported for other three-dimensional materials as well as for bulk \MoS\ ($\nu_\mathrm{eff} \approx 0.30$) \cite{feldman1976elastic}.
 We note that the literature value for bulk \MoS\ was derived indirectly from linear compressibility measurements, while theoretical estimates for the relevant elastic constant ($C_{13}$) have shown significant scatter (3--39 GPa) depending on the treatment of vdW interactions \cite{peelaers2014elastic}.
-Our result aligns closely with modern hybrid-functional DFT (HSE06-D2) results, which predicts a lower bulk Poisson's ratio of $\nu_\mathrm{eff} \approx 0.17$ \cite{peelaers2014elastic}.
+Our result aligns closely with modern hybrid-functional DFT (HSE06-D2) results, which predict a lower bulk Poisson's ratio of $\nu_\mathrm{eff} \approx 0.17$ \cite{peelaers2014elastic}.

 One notable discrepancy between the experiment and DFT results is how much the interlayer phonon hardens in response to the Poisson compression, which can be described by the Gr\"uneisen parameter.
 To the best of our knowledge, the Gr\"uneisen parameter for the interlayer breathing mode in a few-ML transition metal dichalcogenides (TMDs) has not been previously determined experimentally.
 While intralayer modes ($E_{2g}^1$, $A_{1g}$) in \MoS, \MoSe, and \WSe\ typically exhibit Gr\"uneisen parameters near unity ($\gamma \approx 1$) \cite{dadgar2018strain, huang2016low}, our measurement yields a significantly larger value.
 We estimate the out-of-plane Gr\"uneisen parameter ($\gamma_{out}$) using the definition: